ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/README.md

 * Fill with soil
 * Every day pour your urine
 * After 7 to 10 days run water through
 * Catch runoff in bowl
+* Use the Water immediately on plants as fertilizer OR
+* Let the water Evaporate if you want concentrated powder version.

 It's Sodium Free Organic Plant Fertilizer!